The Scenario

 What Happened

 Golden State was in win-now mode with an aging core.
 They didn't have time to develop a raw center.
 Wiseman played 3 games in college, then spent years injured.
-Eventually traded for CP3.
+Eventually traded to Detroit in February 2023.
 Wrong player for the situation.
 GS needed contributors, not projects.

 The Draft Class